Dim8672/JavaInsertingES/README.md

 #Search Guard 5 for Elasticsearch 5

-This software was download in the GitHub of official SearchGuard here : https://github.com/floragunncom/search-guard
+This tools was download in the GitHub of official Compose Transporter here : https://github.com/compose/transporter

 ## Adaptation in CityFlow

-The classes that I made in the package "ch.hearc.ig.tb.cityFlow.* are able to put random Data in an ElasticSearch Instance for a CityFlow Project.
+I generate the transporter.exe and we just have to set the mongodb URI and ElasticSearch URI.